arunbhaud/cowin-jab-alert/README.md

 ### Installing

-Go to any folder in your windows machine.
+Go to any folder in your windows machine and clone the project using any git client i.e. git bash

 ```
 git clone https://github.com/arunbhaud/cowin-jab-alert.git